mrp089/simvascular.github.io/README.md

 The markdown files are accessed and translated into `html` through the `<zero-md>` element, which is placed in the `html` file.
 Documentation on `<zero-md>` can be found [here](https://zerodevx.github.io/zero-md/).

+The icons used in this website come from [fontawesome](https://fontawesome.com/search?o=r&m=free).

 Before editing, you should first fork **simvascular.github.io** to your own repository and sync it with https://github.com/SimVascular/simvascular.github.io.

 ### Notes on writing markdown files

-Because the markdown files are rendered through the `<zero-md>` element, there are a few specifications to ensure that the markdown is rendered correctly.
+Because the markdown files are rendered through the `<zero-md>` element, there are a few details to look out for to ensure the markdown renders correctly.
 These are detailed below.

 #### Naming all documentation markdown files "readme.md"

-Because the SimVascular website is hosted directly from github.io, markdown files that are not named `readme.md` are not considered by the github.io compiler even if they are linked in the rendered `html` page.
-For the markdown file to be read by github.io when compiling the website, it must be named "readme.md."
+Markdown files with a name that is not `readme.md` are not considered by the github.io compiler even if they are linked in `<zero-md>` elements in the rendered `html` page.
+Because the SimVascular website is hosted with github pages, all markdown files accessed by `<zero-md>` elements should be named `readme.md` to be accessed in the compiling of the website.

 In order to differentiate between the different markdown files all titled "readme.md," the markdown files are placed in their own folders.